jasonyux/LocalRQA/docs/usecases/databricks.rst

 Generating QA
 ~~~~~~~~~~~~~~

 The above only gives us a document database.
-To train a QA system, we need question-pasasge-answer triplets.
+To train a QA system, we need question-passage-answer triplets.
 LocalRQA provides the following three-step method to generate QA pairs from a document database:

 #. select a set of gold passages from the document database
 #. for each gold passage, prompt an LLM to generate a question
-#. for each gold passage and a question, prompt an LLM to generate an answer
+#. for each gold passage and question, prompt an LLM to generate an answer

 **Generate Questions**